 While Misen reminds you that no pan stays non-stick forever, which is true, I have to respectfully disagree with them.
 A lot of the fail in nonstick pans are the users, not the pan.

 Follow my teachings and use:

 - Better oils;

 - Clean them with the right kind of gentle scrubbing tools

 Any pan will last years longer.
 Shortform: Be kind to your pans, including the Misens, and they will reward you with great dishes!

+We’ve used our test pans over, and over, for hundreds of dishes.
+They are still going strong.
 I give Misen pans my enthusiastic Choicestuff™ Five-Diamond for value, and quality, that finally walks the walk in that price point.